dart-lang/site-www/src/_guides/language/language-tour.md

 Instance variables can be `final` but not `const`.
-Final instance variables must be initialized before the constructor body starts — at the variable declaration, in a constructor argument, or in the constructor's [initializer list](#initializer-list).
+Final instance variables must be initialized before the constructor body starts — at the variable declaration, by a constructor parameter, or in the constructor's [initializer list](#initializer-list).
 </div>